 It’s time for a Social Innovation and Social Finance Strategy for Canada.

-Innovate for Impact: As a diverse nation of innovators, Canadians should be optimistic about the future.
-That said, we still face some serious challenges.
+Innovate for Impact: As a diverse nation of innovators, Canadians have a lot of potential to propel ourselves towards an equitable and sustainable recovery from COVID-19.
 If we want better social, economic and environmental outcomes, the government needs to ‘do different,’ by rethinking the way social purpose organizations are supported.
 We need investment in social innovation and social finance.

 What are Social Innovation and Social Finance?